Low-energy effective field theory below the electroweak scale: matching at one loop: Acknowledgements

 \section{Acknowledgements}

 We thank J.~de Vries, B.~Grinstein, F.~Jegerlehner, E.~E.~Jenkins, B.~A.~Kniehl, A.~V.~Manohar, E.~Mereghetti, S.~Pal, and M.~Trott for useful discussions.
 In particular, we are grateful to B.~Grinstein and A.~V.~Manohar for comments on the manuscript.
+We thank M.~Trott for drawing our attention to the evanescent-scheme dependence in a fixed-order one-loop calculation in~\cite{Corbett:2021cil}, when using the results of the original version of this paper.
 Financial support by the DOE (Grant No.\ DE-SC0009919) is gratefully acknowledged.